Apiculture Extension update from Michigan State University Extension

 Michigan Managed Pollinator Protection Plan

 MSU works to advance the Michigan Managed Pollinator Protection Plan by providing pollinator stewardship and protection information to growers, pesticide applicators, home gardeners and the public.
-One highlight includes leading a national managed pollinator protection plans working group, which developed an online course called Pollinator Protection for Pesticide Applicators.
+One highlight includes leading a national managed pollinator protection plans working group, which developed two online courses, Pollinator Protection for Pesticide Applicators and Pollinator Protection for Land Managers.
 Certified pesticide applicators can complete the course to earn a restricted use pesticide (RUP) credit.

 La Cosecha (The Harvest)